-The choice of site for the development of industries depends on many factors.
-One factor may be the presence of raw materials.
+CHOOSING OF The choice of site for the development of industries depends on many factors.

+one factor may be the presence of raw materials.
 Another would be the availability of the services required to develop an industry and whether or not there is the necessary skilled and unskilled labour, and in South Africa, where the rating policy of the Railways favours raw materials as against the finished product, a governing factor may be the proximity to the market in which the goods will be sold.
-In view of the fact that the Witwatersrand has the largest concentration of white population, it is a logical centre for industrial development.
+In view of the fact that the Witwatersrand has the largest concentration of white population, it is a logical centre for industrial development, and this should be welcomed as a means of increasing the national income and raising the standard of living of the population.